Plus size pole dancers, rejoice! You can join in the fun AND feel safe and confident on your dance pole.

 Be aware that there are some so-called "brass" models on the market that are not actually brass, but rather a brass look-a-like.
 Typically, these are plated steel and are therefore stronger than brass (though the durability of the coating is something else to consider again).

 You can usually spot these imitation brass poles because the cost is much less than what you would expect to pay for brass.
 Not that there's anything wrong with them, however remember the rule of "buyer beware."
 It's up to you as the buyer to be sure you're getting what you think you're getting!

 So if you have your heart set on a brass pole, be sure to ask if it's real brass before you buy.
 And if you're wanting to avoid brass in order to go with a stronger material, well you'll still want to ask, right?

-In addition to brass, stainless steel, and plated steel (like chrome), you can also get colored dance poles which are powder coated steel.
+In addition to brass, stainless steel, and plated steel (i.e. chrome), you can also get colored dance poles which are powder coated steel.

-Lil Mynx sells these in a variety of colours and in rotating and static models.
+Lil Mynx sells these in two colors and in rotating and static models.
 Because steel is the base metal, they're going to be a stronger option than brass as well.

 Another very important issue that plus size pole dancers may want to consider is whether to get a one piece or multi-piece dance pole.

 Typically, the more seams and joints there are in a given pole, the weaker the overall construction will be.